yanggf008/moon-invest/README.md

 -Basic concept of investing tools provided

 -alert methods, message, email, txt and so on
+	-implement a tool to send email if certain conditions are satisfied.
 5.Strategies

 -different strategies for quantitative investment